rbaset5/twitter-sentiment-prediction/README.md

 ## Business Understanding

 For some people Twitter is the first place they go to for customer service.
-It may be about problems, complaints they need addressed, or questions answered, or it may be about saying Thank You for great service and getting help with a pressing issue.
-Twitter's research has found that users are most likely to use Twitter as a customer service channel fro retail and travel.
+It may be about problems, complaints they need addressed, questions answered, or saying Thank You for service and support.
+Twitter's research has found that users are most likely to use Twitter as a customer service channel for retail and travel.
 As many as 40% of those who recently used the platform for customer service had done some for retail; 33% for travel and 28% for telecoms[1].

 Twitter has found that 71% of Twitter users expect a brand to respond to their query within an hour of Tweeting.
-For many companies that is not proving an issue.
+For most companies, this hasn't proven to be an issue.
 Twitter's study showed that 63% of users who Tweeted a brand about customer service had a response within an hour.
 Over a third of them had a response within 30 mins.
 It's imperative therfore for brands who don't have quick response times to develop systems in place to continously meet customer service demands.

 ## Project Goals